Families, Friendship, Community

-Some of our community outreach programs include support of local groups such as Hotline, the Community Care Clinic, Outer Banks Interfaith Community Outreach, the Albemarle Food Bank, and the Dare County collections for Thanksgiving Baskets and the Christmas Angel Trees, Mano al Hermano, and GEM (Gentle Expert Memorycare).
+Some of our community outreach programs include support of local groups such as Hotline, the Community Care Clinic, Outer Banks Interfaith Community Outreach, the Albermarle Food Bank, and the Dare County collections for Thanksgiving Baskets and Christmas Angel Trees, Mano al Hermano, and GEM (Gentle Expert Memorycare).

 Reverend David may be reached at 252-261-2801 or by email at firstname.lastname@example.org

-Members and friends enjoy a variety of social and casual activities and events like our Holiday Celebrations, Annual Auction, Concerts, Cultural Crossroads Programs, Art Exhibits, and our Yard Sale.
+Members and friends enjoy a variety of social and casual activities and events like our Holiday Celebrations, Annual Auction and Yard Sale, Concerts, Cultural Crossroads Programs, and ever-changing Art Exhibits.